-3.21 The London Plan Town Centres SPG identifies the need to control the proliferation of betting shops (Use Class A2) and to address the implications this can have on maintaining the vitality and viability of town centres and protecting amenity and safety.
-It highlights the issues affecting amenity and the continued success of town centres which justify planning authorities to consider the merits of proposals for betting shops.

-3.22 As an A2 use, betting shops can occupy former offices or banks and currently do not require planning permission to convert from Use Class A1 (shops) or Use Class A3 (restaurants) under permitted development rights.
-For any planning proposals for betting shops that fall outside permitted development rights, the Council will consider impacts on amenity, concentration of similar uses, security of the locality and proximity to sensitive uses.
+- 3.21 The London Plan Town Centres SPG identifies the need to control the proliferation of betting shops and to address the implications this can have on maintaining the vitality and viability of town centres and protecting amenity and safety.
+It highlights the issues affecting amenity and the continued success of town centres which justify planning authorities to consider the merits of proposals for betting shops. - 3.22 For any planning proposals for betting shops that fall outside permitted development rights, the Council will consider impacts on amenity, concentration of similar uses, security of the locality and proximity to sensitive uses.